stackb/scala-gazelle/README.md

    yes, stop ✅.
 3. Does the gazelle "rule index" and "cross-resolve" mechanism find a result for the import?
 If yes, stop ✅.
 4. No label was found.
-Mark as `import not found` and move on ❌.
+Mark as `symbol not found` and move on ❌.

 # Help